osxmidi/KlangFalter/README.md

 sudo apt-get install lv2-dev

-Copy the contents of the JUCE modules folder to the plugin/JuceLibraryCode/modules folder
+Copy/replace the contents of the JUCE modules folder to the JuceLibraryCode/modules folder

 Unzip the Builds/Linux/lv2/KlangFalter-lv2-make.zip file in the Builds/Linux folder and copy the Makefile to the Builds/Linux folder